Skip to content Skip to sidebar Skip to footer

 How Do You Make Liquid Dog Shampoo at Home?

-1. Select a Safe Dog Shampoo
+1. Choose a Safe Dog Shampoo

 You can use either:

-- Concentrated base of Shampoo (online or Pet stores)
+• Concentrated base of Shampoo (online or Pet stores)

-- A liquid dog shampoo that you already have at home
+• A liquid dog shampoo that you already have at home

 2. Choose the Correct Dilution Agency

-3. Shake Shampoo and Water
+3. Mix the Shampoo and Water

-4. Get the Mixture Stored Well
+4. Store the Mixture Properly

-Bonus Tip: Take the help of a Mixing Bottle
+Bonus Tip: Use a Mixing Bottle

 Why Dilute Dog Shampoo?